Second-Order Asymptotics for the Gaussian MAC with Degraded Message Sets: Local Second-Order Coding Rates

 Observe that in case (i), the second-order region is simply characterized by a scalar dispersion term $V_1(0)$ and the inverse of the Gaussian cdf $\Phi^{-1}$.
 Roughly speaking, in this part of the boundary, there is effectively only a single rate constraint in terms of $R_1$, since we are operating ``far away'' from the sum rate constraint.
 This results in a large deviations-type event for the sum rate constraint which has no bearing on second-order asymptotics; see further discussions in \cite{TK12,Nom13} and \cite{Haim12}.

 Cases (ii)--(iii) are more interesting, and their proofs are non-trivial.
-As in Nomura-Han~\cite{Nom13} and Tan-Kosut~\cite{TK12}, the second-order asymptotics for case (ii) depend on the dispersion matrix $\bV(\rho)$ and the $2$-dimensional analogue of the inverse of the Gaussian cdf $\Psi^{-1}$, since {\em both} rate constraints are active at a point on the boundary parametrized by $\rho \in (0,1)$.
-However, in our setting, the expression containing $\Psi^{-1}$ alone (i.e. the expression obtained by setting $\beta=0$ in \eqref{eqn:second2}) corresponds to only considering the unique input distribution $\calN(\bzero,\bSigma(\rho))$ achieving the point $(I_1(\rho), I_{12}(\rho)-I_1(\rho))$.
-From Fig.~\ref{fig:cr}, this is {\em not} sufficient to achieve all second-order coding rates, since there are non-empty regions within the capacity region that are not contained in the trapezium of rate pairs achievable using $\calN(\bzero,\bSigma(\rho))$.
+As in Nomura-Han~\cite{Nom13} and Tan-Kosut~\cite{TK12}, the second-order asymptotics for case (ii) depend on the dispersion matrix $\bV(\rho)$ and the $2$-dimensional analogue of the inverse of the Gaussian cdf $\Psi^{-1}$.
+However, in our setting, the expression containing $\Psi^{-1}$ alone (i.e. the expression obtained by setting $\beta=0$ in \eqref{eqn:second2}) corresponds to only considering the unique input distribution $\calN(\bzero,\bSigma(\rho))$ achieving the point $(R_1^*, R_2^*)=(I_1(\rho), I_{12}(\rho)-I_1(\rho))$.
+As discussed in the introduction and the caption of Fig.~\ref{fig:cr}, this is {\em not} sufficient to achieve all second-order coding rates, since there are non-empty regions within the capacity region that are not contained in the trapezoid of rate pairs achievable using $\calN(\bzero,\bSigma(\rho))$.
+Using a sequence of input distributions parametrized by $\rho_n$ converging to $\rho$ with rate $\Theta\big(\frac{1}{\sqrt{n}}\big)$, we obtain the Taylor expansion in~\eqref{eqn:back_envelope}, yielding the gradient term $\bD(\rho)$.